 Although it is great to see the work that some amazing women advocates are doing, from Greta Thunberg bringing attention to the climate crisis, to Melati Wijsen to plastic pollution and Leah Thomas on intersectional environmentalism, they are still underrepresented and even attacked for the perspectives they bring.

-So, if we want to obtain an effective sustainable ecosystem management, gender inequalities need to be addressed.
+So, if we want to achieve an effective sustainable ecosystem management, gender inequalities need to be addressed.
 Promoting gender equality, empowering women, and giving them an equal voice and opportunity to make decisions are essential steps towards a just and sustainable future.
 Ultimately, this is not only the right thing to do but also crucial.
 By working together and ensuring that everyone has a seat at the table, we can build a more equitable and resilient world for all.